 Although you slept during the night, your brain worked relentlessly.
 It organized all the information from the previous day, made new connections, committed information to your long-term memory, and derived new ideas based on the new information.
 When you wake up, although it seems like your brain might be void, there’s a lot of new information just sitting there, waiting for you to become conscious about it and process it.
-This means that the first thing in the morning, you need to let that information out and not pile new information on top of it.
+This means that you need to let that information out first thing in the morning and not pile new information on top of it.
 So the most important thing to not do in the morning is to add a lot of new information to your brain that doesn’t contribute to its growth and acts as an immediate distraction.
 That means do not:

 - pick up your phone and read the news

 - check social media

 - turn on the TV or radio